The Italian Riviera (Liguria) is the weekend escape for Italians living in the big cities of Milan and Turin.

 Varigotti itself is an idyllic little village of multi-hued fisherman’s cottages.

-Wander down the narrow lanes between the cottages and suddenly you find you are right on the town’s lovely beach.
+Wander down the narrow lanes, passing fishing boats and funny little shops and winding your way through the maze of cottages; suddenly you find yourself right on the town’s lovely beach.
+The photos below show what to expect on the walk to the beach.
 If you don’t feel like making the trip to the Baia di Sareceni this beach should more than satisfy.

 In Varigotti we have always enjoyed staying at the Hotel Albatross, right in the heart of this magical little village with great sea views.